microsoft/TVHelpers/csharp/MediaAppSample/README.md

 #Known Issues
 1. The sample is updated to use Windows 10 Anniversary Edition Insider Preview (10.0; Build 14366).
 You can download the latest preview SDK from https://insider.windows.com/ after you sign-in, under the "for developers" section.
+2. When you attempt playback, you will be prompted to login with MSA or an account.
+Choose "Sign in" and enter anything for username and password.
+Currently it kicks you back to the home page---a bug.
+However if you navigate back to playback it will play the video.
-2. There are three known native exceptions that can occur if debugging natively and all C++, win32, and CLR exceptions are enabled:
+3. There are three known native exceptions that can occur if debugging natively and all C++, win32, and CLR exceptions are enabled:
     a.
 Obtaining user credentials for the first time upon launch, when searching the credential locker a System.Runtime.InteropServices.COMException (0x40080201) excetion is thrown.
 (This is expected for the API when credentials are not found)
     b.
 When loading te Voice Command File, a EETypeLoadException exception is thrown.
     c.
 Upon app launch, an exception in KernelBase.dll (0x40080201) is thrown.